ipython/ipyparallel/docs/source/tutorial/intro.md

 To use IPython for parallel computing, you need to start one instance of the controller and one or more instances of the engine.
-Initially, it is best to start a controller and engines on a single host using the {command}`ipcluster` command.
+Initially, it is best to start a controller and engines on a single host.
 To start a controller and 4 engines on your local machine:

-To launch a cluster:

 ```ipython
 In [1]: import ipyparallel as ipp